-This spring (2023), I'll be a visiting student at the Simons Institute, participating in the Meta-Complexity program.
+This spring (2023), I am a visiting student at the Simons Institute, participating in the Meta-Complexity program.

 I co-organize the Columbia Theory Student Seminar; please reach out if you'd like to give a talk.

 Limits on Revocable Proof Systems, with Applications to Stateless Blockchains.
-M. Christ, J. Bonneau, in submission. [ePrint]
+M. Christ, J. Bonneau, Financial Cryptography 2023. [ePrint]

 The Smoothed Complexity of Policy Iteration for Markov Decision Processes.
-M. Christ, M. Yannakakis, in submission. [arxiv]
+M. Christ, M. Yannakakis, STOC 2023. [arxiv]

 Differential Privacy and Swapping: Examining De-Identification's Impact on Minority Representation and Privacy Preservation in the U.S. Census.
 M. Christ, S. Radway, S.M.
 Bellovin, IEEE S&P 2022. [pdf, IEEE, Columbia Engineering article]